 - unchangeable - does not undergo any change

 - subservient to bhagavAn

 - body etc are seen different as "my body", "my senses", "my mind", etc., indicating "my" as the soul.
 The soul is referred to as "I" while the body, mind, etc are referred to as "mine".

 - While soul is always perceived, body, etc., are sometimes perceived and other times not.

 - For example, when we are sleeping, the soul is still conscious but the body is not perceived in that state.
 And, when we wake up, being the consciousness, we fully realise who we are immediately, due to the continuous perception of the soul.

 - In an individual's case, the soul is one, but the combination of body, senses, mind etc. are many.

 - But even if there is any doubt in these logical explanations which can be understood by anyone, since SAsthram says that soul is different from body, etc., we have to accept that.
 Since SAsthram is eternal, not created by any individual and defectless, the principles established by SAsthram need to be accepted fully.

 Similarly, "I", the soul, has a body.
 The Soul and body are different from each other but are connected.
 When we clearly understand that we are the Soul, we can avoid acting on the bodily platform always.

 - bhagavAn explains the nature of soul and the body in the second chapter of bhagavath gIthA in great detail.

-- In the 22nd slOkam, he says "Just like we get new clothes when the old clothes are worn out, the soul accepts a new body after the death".
+- In the 22nd slOkam, he says "Just like we get new clothes when the old clothes are worn out, the soul accepts a new body after the death of existing body".

 - Being the abode of knowledge, soul is called the knower.

-- AthmA is not just knowledge, he is knower, since sAsthram declares as such.
+- AthmA is not mere knowledge, he is knower, since SAsthram declares as such.

 - Knowledge automatically leads to action and enjoying the result of the action since doing and enjoying the results are different manifestations of knowledge.